The Preservation of the Qurʾān

 3. At Q71:23, two of the reciter (Nāfiʿ and Abū Jaʿfar) read : wa-lā tadharunna wuddan, while the remaining reciters read: wa-lā tadharunna waddan.

-The canonical reciters nonetheless recite the majority of the Qurʾān in the same way.
-This strongly suggests the presence of a shared oral tradition as there are several places where the canonical reciters agree with one another despite the fact that an alternative reading is possible.
+The ten reciters nonetheless recite the majority of the Qurʾān in the same way.
+This strongly suggests the presence of a shared oral tradition as there are several places where these reciters agree with one another despite the fact that an alternative reading is possible.
 In a recent article, Hythem Sidky has further developed this line of reasoning by examining ten such cases.
-He observes that the readers' agreement cannot be the result of written transmission as early manuscripts are usually left undotted at these places - or if they do contain dots, they sometimes attest the alternative non-canonical variant!
-The fact that the ten readers agreed with one another, therefore, is highly significant:
+He observes that the reciters' agreement cannot be the result of written transmission as early manuscripts are usually left undotted at these places - or if they do contain dots, they sometimes attest the alternative non-canonical variant!
+The fact that the ten reciters agreed with one another, therefore, is highly significant:

 Manuscript examination also confirms that written transmission was not responsible for this common core.
 Therefore, this common core must have been transmitted by way of a living oral tradition parallel to the written text.
 In other words the reading traditions are not exclusively the result of independent attempts to decipher the undotted skeletal text of the Quran